Modulo Calculator

 Popular applications of the modulo operator in programming include:

-Modulo matching is often used in computer hardware and telecommunications equipment to create control numbers and get random numbers in a limited range, such as a congruent random number generator.
-Derrick Henry Lemer proposed the linear congruent method in 1949.
+Modulo arithmetic is frequently used in computer hardware and telecommunications equipment to create control numbers and generate pseudo-random numbers within a limited range.
+A classic example is the linear congruential generator, a method proposed by Derrick Henry Lehmer in 1949.

-The linear congruent method works according to the formula:
+The linear congruential method works according to the following formula:

 $$X_{n+1} = (a × X_n + c)\mod m$$